-- For all claims incurred on or after 1/1/10, you must submit all health claims within one year of the date the expenses were incurred.
-Claims submitted more than 12 months after expenses were incurred will not be considered for payment. - For all claims incurred on or before 12/31/09, you must submit all health claims within two years of the date the expenses were incurred.
-Claims submitted more than 24 months after expenses were incurred will not be considered for payment.
+For all claims incurred on or after January 1, 2010, you must submit all health claims within one year of the date the expenses were incurred.
+Claims submitted more than 12 months after expenses were incurred will not be considered for payment.